-If you don’t know how EL James’s 50 Shades series came about, well, color me shocked (pun intended).
+If you don’t know how E.L.
+James’s 50 Shades series came about, well, color me shocked (pun intended).
 The long-story-short is that she wrote a Twilight fanfiction that took place in an alternate universe, it became insanely popular, and eventually she simply changed the names and a few other telling details and was able to get a book deal.
-Everything else is history – the series was a bestseller, movies were made, and while people have raised concerns both about how her novels came about and their portrayal of the BDSM lifestyle, the story of James and the 50 Shades series is arguably one of the more positive on this list.
+Everything else is history: the series was a bestseller, movies were made, and while people have raised concerns both about the origin of her novels and their portrayal of the BDSM lifestyle, the story of James and the 50 Shades series is arguably one of the more positive on this list.

 Compendium or Copycat?
 JK Rowling vs. the Harry Potter Lexicon

-In the beginning, the Harry Potter Lexicon – a fan created online encyclopedia of the Harry Potter series – was lauded by JK Rowling as “a great site” that she even admitted using to fact check.
-In fact, the Lexicon even won her Fansite Award at one point.
+In the beginning, the Harry Potter Lexicon – a fan-created online encyclopedia of the Harry Potter series – was lauded by JK Rowling as “a great site”, and she even admitted using it to fact check.
+In fact, the Lexicon won her Fan Site Award in 2004.

 Unfortunately, when Lexicon creator Steven Vander Ark began working with RDR Books to publish a physical copy of his site, Rowling not only balked at the idea – she sued the would-be publisher.
 Rowling claimed that she “took no pleasure” in doing so and that she was merely fighting for the rights of authors to protect their original work.
 She insisted that “The proposed book took an enormous amount of my work and added virtually no original commentary of its own.”
 Yet despite these tempered words, Rowling also called the book ‘wholesale theft’, plagiarism, and a waste of money.
 She won the lawsuit, but this ended up being less of a discouraging decision and situation and more of a learning curve, showing fans what isn’t tolerated should they be interested in publishing their own companion guide(s), Harry Potter or otherwise.